 - Irregular breathing (an interval of more than 10 seconds between each breath)

 - Hypothermia (low body temperature)

 - Loss of motor coordination

 - Pale skin, sometimes with a bluish tinge

-- Stupor, which is being conscious but unresponsive to touch
+- Stupor (the person is conscious but unresponsive to touch)

 - Loss of consciousness